The Only Microsoft 365 Project Management Resources You Will Ever Need

 - Visual presentation

-Since it’s free, it may be a good starting point for organizations who are prone to solutions which aren’t just agile – but look the part.
+Since it’s free, it may be a good starting point for organizations who are prone to solutions that aren’t just agile – but look the part.

-What about Other Office 365 Project Management Software?
+What about Other Microsoft 365 Project Management Software?

-There are a lot of options if you want to manage projects with Office 365.
-They include a lot of great tools like simple To-Do lists, and even Microsoft Flow for automation.
+There are a lot of options if you want to manage projects with Microsoft 365.
+They include a lot of great tools like simple To-Do lists, and Microsoft Flow for automation.

 However, it’s important to remember that you should work together with your team to find the perfect fit.

 Additionally, keep your future needs in mind – not just your current ones.

 Microsoft is constantly expanding its offer, so it’s not surprising that a growing number of teams needing to manage projects turn to Microsoft 365 before even considering other solutions.

 To put it simply, Microsoft understands what users need out of it, and it provides consistently.